Biology (BIOL) 204

-To receive credit for BIOL 204, you must achieve a course composite grade of at least “D” (50 percent); and a grade of at least 50 percent on the final examination.
+To receive credit for BIOL 204, you must achieve a course composite grade of at least “D” (50 percent), a minimum of 50 percent for the composite lab activities, and a grade of at least 50 percent on the final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.